UMBE-LAB/CityBEM-Docs/README.md

 ------------------------------------------------------------------------

-## 🧩 What This Repo Contains
+## :material-extension-puzzle: What This Repo Contains

 -   **All documentation for the CityBEM UBEM framework**
 -   **Input data schema description** for the Citywide Building Data Arrays (CBDAs)
 -   **Workflows** for:
-    -   Rooftop PV modeling\
+    -   Rooftop PV modeling
-    -   Shading analysis\
+    -   Shading analysis
-    -   PV array design\
+    -   PV array design
-    -   UBEM simulation pipeline\
+    -   UBEM simulation pipeline
 -   **Usage examples** and reproducible workflows
 -   **Figures and diagrams** for visualization
 -   **MkDocs configuration** for building a documentation website

 ------------------------------------------------------------------------

-## 🔄 Documentation Workflow
+## :material-sync: Documentation Workflow

                 +------------------+
                 |  Write / Update  |